dotkernel/dot-user-agent-sniffer/README.md

 # dot-user-agent-sniffer

-Dotkernel's component based on device-detector, providing details about a device by parsing a user agent.
+Dotkernel component based on matomo/device-detector, providing details about a device by parsing a user agent.

-> dot-user-agent-sniffer is a wrapper on top of [matomo/device-detector](https://github.com/matomo-org/device-detector)
+> `dotkernel/dot-user-agent-sniffer` is a wrapper on top of [matomo/device-detector](https://github.com/matomo-org/device-detector)

 ## Documentation